Discriminative-Generative Target Speaker Extraction with Decoder-Only Language Models: Experimental Setup

+The main experiments in this work are conducted using the 460-hour clean speech subset of the LibriSpeech~\cite{librispeech} corpus, referred to as LibriSpeech-460h.Training mixtures are generated online by randomly selecting and mixing clean utterances during training.
+The target-to-interference ratio is randomly sampled from 0 to 5 dB to simulate realistic TSE conditions.
 For validation, the clean development set of Libri2Mix~\cite{librimix} is used.
-During both training and evaluation, the enrollment speech is randomly cropped to 5 seconds to improve robustness to variations in enrollment duration.
-In the test phase, the clean test set of Libri2Mix is used for evaluation, where an enrollment utterance is randomly selected for each target speaker, thereby more closely reflecting practical target-speaker extraction conditions.
+During both training and evaluation, the enrollment speech is randomly cropped to 5 s to improve robustness to enrollment-duration variations.
+During testing, the clean test set of Libri2Mix is used, and an enrollment utterance is randomly selected for each target speaker to better reflect practical target-speaker extraction scenarios.

-It should be noted that LauraTSE is first pre-trained on LibriSpeech-460h to learn robust speech and speaker representations from large-scale clean speech data.
-The model is then fine-tuned on the Libri2Mix clean training set to better adapt to the mixed-speech conditions of the target speaker extraction task.
-For the LauraTSE ablation studies, to ensure fair and controlled comparisons, the model is trained exclusively on the Libri2Mix clean training set.
+LauraTSE is first pre-trained on LibriSpeech-460h to learn robust speech and speaker representations from large-scale clean speech data, and is then fine-tuned on the Libri2Mix clean training set to adapt to mixture conditions.
+For the LauraTSE ablation studies, however, the model is trained only on the Libri2Mix clean training set to ensure controlled and fair comparisons.